telerik/winforms-docs/api-analyzer.md

 Telerik Upgrade API Analyzer could be used when upgrading your desktop application such as WPF or WinForms as well as your Silverlight or ASP.NET Web application.

-**Telerik Upgrade API Analyzer** currently supports Telerik releases from R1 2015 up to R1 2017.
+**Telerik Upgrade API Analyzer** currently supports Telerik releases from R1 2015 up to current version.
 Additional releases can be added upon request.

+>note If you get a message saying that the DataFlow assmbly cannot be found you may need to install the [Microsoft build tools](https://www.microsoft.com/en-us/download/details.aspx?id=48159)

 ## Why Do You Need This Tool?